MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyCrossTenantAccessPolicyPartnerIdentitySynchronization.md

 ### -UserSyncInbound
 crossTenantUserSyncInbound
-To construct, please use Get-Help -Online and see NOTES section for USERSYNCINBOUND properties and create a hash table.
+To construct, see NOTES section for USERSYNCINBOUND properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphCrossTenantUserSyncInbound